maraisr/storybook-addon-grid/readme.md

 ### _Parameters_

+Column Design system is defined by 3 values:
+- `number` of columns
+- the `gap` between them
+- the `gutter` - minimal margin between system and the screen
+- `maximal-width` for the system to limit maximum width of every column as well.

 #### `gridOn?: boolean = false`

 Defines if the grid should be turned on this story _by-default_.
 The grid is